atotic/gesturion/README.md

   Serious implementation.
 Covers most of the usual gestures.
 I am having a hard time navigating TS/Svelte code.
 Gestures are dispatched as events.
 I am curious how they do memory management.
 Not using pointercapture.

 ## DONE
-Apr-23 EffectCleaner cleans on pointerdown.
+Apr-24 Created small testFramework that can be run by Selenium Apr-23 EffectCleaner cleans on pointerdown.
 To make it work,
        gestureManager has to do "stopPropagation" Apr-22 globalEffectClear: still needs to handle null clicks